 ► Ca’Rezzonico: Important museum Ca’Rezzonico, opposite is Palazzo Grassi with modern art collections.

-► Accademia: At the mouth of the Rio S. Travaso you can see the Palazzo Rocca, followed shortly afterwards by the Accademia Gallery.
+► Accademia: At the mouth of the Rio S. Travaso you can see the Palazzo Rocca, followed shortly afterward by the Accademia Gallery.

-► Giglio: Now one magnificent palace follows the next until the Giglio stop.
+► Giglio: Now one magnificent palace follows the next until the Giglio stops.
 Here you get off at Musica a Palazzo with many musical events.

 ► Salute: Here you can get off to visit the imposing Basilica di Santa Maria della Salute, one of the few churches directly on the Grand Canal.